 - We are all insistent, consistent and persistent in our drive to improve our standards.

-Our examination results make us one of the highest performing schools in the country, and one of the best performing schools in Sandwell.
+- Our examination results make us one of the highest performing schools in Sandwell and the Black Country.
 However Wood Green isn’t just about examination results and our extra-curricular and enrichment activities allow our students to develop all important employability skills and resilience.

 Our students have a national reputation in a number of sporting and non-sporting activities.
-We are currently national trampolining champions and came second in the national Debate Mate finals.
+We have national champions in a range of individual + team sports and have previously been National Debate Mate runners-up.

 We are equally proud that students show a responsible and charitable attitude to others and are involved in a wide range of activities in the community.
 The smart, modern school uniform is worn with pride and the Student Council is always looking for ways in which we can all continue to improve our school.